Disneyland is open: How to get tickets, and when annual passes could return

 Here's what to know now:

-- Now that it's under the yellow tier, there will be a 35% capacity in the parks as well as a 25% capacity for indoor areas.
+- Under the yellow tier, 35% capacity in the parks is allowed as well as 25% capacity for indoor areas.

 - All tiers -- red, orange and yellow -- allow for only California visitors to Disneyland.

-- California will remove the tier system June 15, meaning anyone can then visit the parks.
+- California will remove the tier system June 15, meaning anyone can visit the parks.
+Capacity and social distancing requirements will also be lifted by the state for outdoor areas.

 - To enter Disneyland or California Adventure, you'll need both a ticket and a theme park reservation for the same day.